 Financial penalties may function as both a deterrent for offenders and a victim services funding stream, the latter providing a valuable resource for ensuring much needed services are adequately funded and available statewide.
 Accordingly, state asset forfeiture laws should direct a percentage of a sex trafficking or CSEC offender's forfeited assets toward a victim services fund.
-Additionally, states should assess a mandatory fee against sex trafficking and CSEC offenders that is directed toward a victim services fund.
-The fee should apply to the original charge of sex trafficking or CSEC, not the final judgement or conviction.
+Additionally, states should assess a mandatory fee against sex trafficking and CSEC offenders that is also directed toward a victim services fund.